The Most Common Cybercrime Trick: Social Engineering Explained

 4. Quid Pro Quo

-An attacker offers a service in return for information.
-Example: A fake tech support rep offering to "fix" your computer.
+In this attack, the attacker offers a service in exchange for information, such as fake technical support offering to “fix” a computer.

 5. Tailgating

-In physical environments, attackers follow employees into secure buildings by pretending to forget their ID badge.
+In physical environments, attackers follow authorized personnel into restricted areas by pretending to have forgotten their access badge.

 Real-World Examples